A new deck can add value to your home and increase your living space without the expense of adding an additional room on your house.

 - Inadequate foundation support can lead to bending and bowing, or even to a catastrophic collapse of the deck.
 The ideal distance between support piers usually depends on the weight load the deck will be under.
 The piers also need to be sunk to a particular depth, which is often dependent on the depth of the frost-line.
 Drainage beneath the deck also requires careful attention in order to avoid rot in the support beams.
 With a second-story deck, you may decide to use the area beneath as another relaxation area.
 This could adversely affect drainage if not done properly.

 - Other trouble spots many DIYers often forget are joints.
-Any place two elements come together, such as the deck platform and the exterior wall of your house, can cause trouble, as small debris builds up and traps water.
+Any place two elements come together, such as the deck platform and the exterior wall of your house for which we recommend to hire this plastering company, can cause trouble, as small debris builds up and traps water.
 For example, pine needles can build up between your deck and house and act like a sponge, trapping mold and mildew.
 Contractors will know what to look for and what sort of precautions, such as flashing, need to be used.

 - Building codes can be extremely costly to the unfamiliar.
 You may have the most amazing deck in the world.
 It’s got a bar & grill, a spa, a play area, a party platform, an outdoor theater, and you built it all for under $15,000.
 The neighbors love it.
 Your friends are jealous.
 Even your wife admitted she was wrong about it.
 Unfortunately, you failed to get permits for the electrical system, the gas lines weren’t inspected, and the construction doesn’t meet code requirements.
 You have to rip it all out and possibly face hefty fines.
 A good contractor will arrange the necessary permits and inspections, so when it comes time to christen your deck with the first barbecue of the season, there will be no nasty surprises.